 - 20.1 Each car must carry the race number of its driver as published by SCCA Pro Racing.
-The number panel, if supplied, may not be modified without approval of SCCA Pro Racing and must be placed on the nose of the car and on each rear wing end plate which must be left clear of other identification (unless specifically provided by the SCCA Pro Racing). - 20.2 All Car numbers are owned by SCCA Pro Racing.
+The number panel, if supplied, must not be modified without approval of SCCA Pro Racing and must be placed on the nose of the car and on each rear wing end plate which must be left clear of other identification (unless specifically provided by the SCCA Pro Racing). - 20.2 All Car numbers are owned by SCCA Pro Racing.
 An Entrant may be granted the use of a Car number. - 20.3 All Entrants desiring a particular Car number must make a written request to SCCA Pro Racing.
 SCCA Pro Racing will not guarantee a request will be granted. - 20.4 After a Car number is assigned to a particular Entrant License, it will remain with that Entrant License until that Entrant is no longer a Full Season Entrant, provided that Entrant enters a Car and displays the Car number on the Car at each Event.
 If the Entrant does not enter a Car and/or display the Car number on the Car at an Event, SCCA Pro Racing may reassign the Car number. - 20.5 The required Car number locations must be clearly visible as determined by SCCA Pro Racing.
-The required number must be a solid color, one inch in thickness, positioned on a solid single colored background and maintain a two inch area around the numbers, free of all other decals, trim, color, advertisement and decorations.
-Trim color around the number is permitted provided it does not distort the number font and does not apply toward the height or width requirement. - 20.6 Nose The minimum height of the numeric digit must be nine inches.
+Cars livery must meet the style guidelines.
+Initial number plates will be issued with vehicle registrations.
+Subsequent number plates must be purchased from SCCA Pro Racing. - 20.6 Nose The minimum height of the numeric digit must be nine inches.
 A portion of the Car number on the nose may be located on the front shock cover (see also Appendix 3).

-Rear Wing Endplates - The Car number located on the side of rear wing endplate and must have a minimum height of the numeric digit of nine inches and the top of the numeric digit must be eight inches from the top of the rear wing endplate (see also Appendix 3).

-- 20.7 All aspects of the Car number including, without limitation, height and width must be approved by SSCA Pro Racing prior to use. - 20.8 Every competitor must display the name of the driver and his national flag on the bodywork, on the outside of the cockpit.
+- Rear Wing Endplates The Car number located on the side of rear wing endplate and must have a minimum height of the numeric digit of nine inches and the top of the numeric digit must be eight inches from the top of the rear wing endplate (see also Appendix 3). - 20.7 All aspects of the Car number including, without limitation, height and width must be approved by SCCA Pro Racing prior to use. - 20.8 Every competitor must display the name of the driver and his national flag on the bodywork, on the outside of the cockpit.
 These must be clearly legible and located as determined in Appendix 3. - 20.9 SCCA Pro Racing may, in its sole discretion rule as to the suitability of a particular car livery.
 This may include, but not be limited to the advertising of alcohol or tobacco products or any livery advertising not in keeping with the youth oriented spirit of the Championship.
+Team and driver sponsors shall not conflict with official Series Sponsors.
 Competitors are advised to consult with SCCA Pro Racing in case of any questions.